eProsima/Fast-DDS-docs/docs/fastdds/ros2/ros2.rst

 `Open Source Robotic Fundation (OSRF) <https://www.openrobotics.org/>`_ `Robot Operating System ROS 2 <https://index.ros.org/doc/ros2/>`_.

-**ROS 2** is one of the most famous software for robot engineering.
+**ROS 2** is a state-of-the-art software for robot engineering.
 It consists of a set of `free software libraries <https://github.com/ros2>`__ and tools for building robot applications.
-In this page, we are going to show some use cases and how to take full advantage of Fast DDS wide set of capabilities in a ROS 2 project.
+This page shows some use cases and how to take full advantage of Fast DDS wide set of capabilities in a ROS 2 project.

-The interface between the ROS2 stack and *Fast DDS* is provided by a ROS 2 package `rmw_fastrtps <https://github.com/ros2/rmw_fastrtps>`_.
+The interface between the ROS 2 stack and *Fast DDS* is provided by a ROS 2 package `rmw_fastrtps <https://github.com/ros2/rmw_fastrtps>`_.
 This package is available in all ROS 2 distributions, both from binaries and from sources.
 ``rmw_fastrtps`` actually provides not one but two different ROS 2 middleware implementations, both of them using